Hydr8gon/NooDS/README.md

 ### Building
-**Windows:** Install [MSYS2](https://www.msys2.org) and run the command `pacman -Syu mingw-w64-x86_64-{gcc,pkg-config,wxwidgets-msw,portaudio,jbigkit} make` to get dependencies.
+**Windows:** Install [MSYS2](https://www.msys2.org) and run the command `pacman -Syu mingw-w64-ucrt-x86_64-{gcc,pkg-config,wxwidgets3.3-msw,portaudio,jbigkit} make` to get dependencies.
 Navigate to the project root directory and run `make -j$(nproc)` to start building.

 **macOS/Linux:** On the target system, install [wxWidgets](https://www.wxwidgets.org) and [PortAudio](https://www.portaudio.com).
 This can be done with the [Homebrew](https://brew.sh) package manager on macOS, or a built-in package manager on Linux.
 Run `make -j$(nproc)` in the project root directory to start building.

 **Android:** Install [Android Studio](https://developer.android.com/studio) or the command line tools.
-Run `./gradlew assembleDebug` in the project root directory to start building; dependencies will be installed as needed.
+Run `make android` in the project root directory to start building; dependencies will be installed as needed.

 **iOS:** Install [Xcode](https://developer.apple.com/xcode) on a system running macOS and open NooDS.xcodeproj in it.
 You can also run `make ios` in the project root directory to build an unsigned .ipa file.